great-expectations/great_expectations/docs/guides/miscellaneous/how_to_use_the_great_expectations_cli.md

   new     Add a new Datasource to the data context.
 ```

+An existing data context can be provided with the variable `GE_HOME`.

 ## Shell autocompletion for the CLI

 If you want to enable autocompletion for the Great Expectations CLI, you can execute following commands in your shell (or add them to your .bashrc/.zshrc or ~/.config/fish/completions/):